Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Polar curve splits into conic and straight line

 \section{Polar curve splits into conic and straight line}

 First we describe the types then we prove that the list is complete.
 Some types are one-parametric families and we denote the parameter value by $c$.
 The polar conic will be given either by an explicit parametrization of the circle equations and we reserve $u$ for the parameter, or by indicating the conic equations.
-The former representation gives also a parametrization of the polar conic: to a circle
+The former representation gives also a parametrization of the polar conic: to a circle $ \epsilon \bigl(x^2+y^2\bigr)+\alpha x+\beta y+\gamma=0$ (where $\epsilon=0$ or $\epsilon=1$, the case $\epsilon=0$ giving a line) corresponds the polar point with the tetracyclic coordinates $ [\alpha:\beta:\gamma-\epsilon:-\gamma-\epsilon]$.
+The parameter for circles in the pencil will be denoted by~$v$.